nodejs/node/COLLABORATOR_GUIDE.md

 fixup 7d6f433 test for feature B
 ```

-Save the file and close the editor, you'll be asked to enter new
+Save the file and close the editor.
+You'll be asked to enter a new
-commit message for that commit, and everything else should go
-smoothly.
-Note that this is a good moment to fix incorrect commit
+commit message for that commit.
+This is a good moment to fix incorrect
-logs, ensure that they are properly formatted, and add `Reviewed-By`
+commit logs, ensure that they are properly formatted, and add
-line.
+`Reviewed-By` lines.

 Time to push it: